Interactions with Vendors Policy

 - Hospital personnel may not allow their professional presentations (oral or written) to be ghostwritten by anyone.

-Vendor funding for Hospital-run educational programs
+Supplier funding for Hospital-run educational programs

 - Be made in the form of an educational grant to the Hospital or The Children’s Hospital Foundation and documented in an approved written agreement.

 - Follow the relevant accrediting bodies’ standards for commercial support (e.g., ACCME or

 - Hospital personnel who are decision makers with actual, potential or perceived conflicts with respect to a supplier must:

 - Not participate in the decision about which supplier to select (except to provide any important information to others).